bigsurly/Pfsense_PIA_Wireguard/README.md

 # Pfsense_PIA_Wireguard
 This scripts automates the recreation of a Wireguard VPN on a pfsense router.
-I plan to link this with a cron script that pings out the PIA gateway and fires this script when the ping fails.

 -	Prequisites:
 		-Python3.8 'I think it is installed by default but if not you can type pkg install python3.8 and install from command line </p>